 - a baby spider or

-- an adult one of a species that only grow small.
+- an adult one of a species that only grows small.

 This distinction is highly important.
 Baby spiders and tiny adult ones behave differently.